Factor Investing & Analysis Guide

 Venn and Factors

-Venn leverages Two Sigma research and expertise in data science to help institutional investors better understand the risk composition of their portfolios and investments.
+Venn leverages research and expertise in data science to help institutional investors better understand the risk composition of their portfolios and investments.

-By using our regression based approach, Venn can help allocators learn more about the potential factor exposure of their portfolios (absolute or relative to benchmark) based on the return histories of their current portfolio holdings.
+By using our regression based approach, Venn can help allocators learn more about the potential factor exposure of their portfolios (absolute or relative to benchmark) based on the return histories of their current portfolio holdings with minimum barriers to entry.

 Venn displays the estimated exposures and contribution to risk and return for each factor identified in any return stream.
 Venn can also assist in allocation decisions by analyzing and estimating the historical marginal impact of adding, eliminating or reweighting an investment in your portfolio.
-This includes features to view private assets through a public lens, allowing for holistic analysis of a portfolio that includes not only multiple asset classes, but also private and public investments.
-These are a part of Venn’s Private Asset Lab.
+This includes reporting solutions, and features to view private assets through a public lens, allowing for holistic analysis of a portfolio that includes not only multiple asset classes, but also private and public investments.
+Some of these features are part of Venn’s Private Asset Lab

 Our clients use Venn factor analysis to help them quickly answer critical investment and portfolio questions including: